 The financial disclosure program continued to identify individual employees and officials required to file, provide technical assistance to filers, and monitor compliance with the Law.
 In accord with Public Ethics Law § 5-103, the Commission reviewed a sizable number of requests by various agencies to add positions to or delete positions from the financial disclosure filing list.
-The net result was a decrease in the number of filers from 17,398 in 2019 to 17,041 in 2020.

-Pursuant to Public Ethics Law §§ 5-103 and 5-209, the Commission made decisions regarding whether newly created boards and commissions met the Ethics Law's definition of "executive unit".
+The net result was a decrease in the number of filers from 18,483 in 2021 to 18,080 in 2022.
+This decrease is due, in part, to a number of the positions within the Department of Public Safety and Correctional Services that were then deleted after further consideration from the agency, the Commission and the Department of Budget and Management.
+Pursuant to Public Ethics Law §§ 5-103 and 5-209, the Commission also made decisions regarding whether newly created boards and commissions met the Ethics Law's definition of "executive unit".
 These determinations are significant because members of executive units are subject to the Public Ethics Law, including both the conflict of interest and financial disclosure filing requirements.
 The Commission also considered and acted upon requests by several boards and commissions for exemptions from the requirement to file financial disclosure statements.
 The Commission continues to see a substantial increase in the number of boards, commissions, task forces, and technical advisory groups created by the General Assembly.

 The basic financial disclosure statement filed by most individuals who are determined by the Commission to be public officials is referred to as Form #1.
 Individuals who are public officials only as the result of their participation on boards or commissions are required to file a limited financial disclosure statement (Form #2).
 Legislators are required to file a more extensive disclosure statement (Form #19).
 The Public Ethics Law requires financial disclosure statements to be submitted electronically.
 The electronic system has many advantages, both for the filer because of its user-friendly nature and for the staff.
-The system permits the staff to quickly review electronically submitted statements, compare them to previously filed electronic statements, notify filers by email of any omissions or questions raised by the statements and maintain copies of those notifications in the filers' electronic records.
-The emails become attached to the electronic files, and a record is therefore compiled of statements, inquiries and responses.
+The system permits the staff to quickly review electronically submitted statements, compare them to previously filed electronic statements, notify filers by email of any omissions or questions raised by the statements, and maintain copies of those notifications in the filers' electronic records.
+The emails become attached to the electronic files, and a record is therefore compiled of statements, inquiries, and responses.
 Filers may also electronically file amendments if required.
 Communication with filers, for the most part, is through email, which also saves the Commission substantial supply (i.e. envelopes) and postage costs.

 The Commission staff conducts compliance reviews of financial disclosure statements and notifies filers of identifiable errors or omissions, and it pursues enforcement actions against those who fail to file.
-During 2020, the Commission was able to review 27,958 financial disclosure statements.
-This number increased by over 20,000 statements from 2019 due the introduction of Robotic Process Automation (RPA), which automated this routine manual process.
-It allowed the Commission to decrease the backlog of unaudited forms and allows all newly filed forms to be audited almost immediately after being filed.
-In addition to ramping up the number of compliance reviews, the RPA permits the Commission to redirect significant staff resources to higher value work.
+During 2022, the Commission was able to review 19,462 financial disclosure statements.